Capital University: History

 In May 2004, the university received approval to close Mound Street between College Avenue and Pleasant Ridge Avenue from the city of Bexley.
-In 2006, the university constructed a pedestrian mall on the closed portion of Mound Street which included parking, improved lighting, benches, and landscaping.
-The $2.5 million project unified the northern and southern portions of campus.
+In 2006, the university constructed a pedestrian mall on the closed portion of Mound Street, including parking, improved lighting, benches, and landscaping.
+The $2.5 million project unified the northern and southern parts of campus.

 Denvy A. Bowman, the university's 15th president retired on July 1, 2016, ending his ten-year tenure as president.
-On February 9, 2016, Elizabeth L. Paul was named as the 16th president of Capital and was the first woman to hold the position at the university; she subsequently resigned in 2020.
+On February 9, 2016, Elizabeth L. Paul was named as the 16th president of Capital and was the first woman to hold the position at the university; she resigned in 2020 after a no-confidence vote was held amongst faculty and staff.
 David Kaufman became interim president in June 2020 and was named the 17th president on July 25, 2021.

-ELTS became independent of the university in 1959.
-It merged with the theological department known as Hamma Divinity School of nearby Wittenberg University in Springfield, Ohio, in 1978, and reopened on the Bexley campus as Trinity Lutheran Seminary, where it continues today as a theological seminary of the ELCA.
+The seminary, which had been renamed to the Evangelical Lutheran Theological Seminary, became independent of the university in 1959.
+It merged with Hamma Divinity School, the theological department of nearby Wittenberg University in Springfield, Ohio, in 1978 and reopened on the Bexley campus as Trinity Lutheran Seminary, where it continues today as a theological seminary of the ELCA.
 In the fall of 2016, Capital University and Trinity Lutheran Seminary announced that the two would reunite after 58 years of operating separately.
-The goal was to have the reunion plan completed by summer of 2017 with implementation to follow over the next two years.
+The goal was to complete the reunion plan by the summer of 2017, with implementation to follow over the next two years.
+The merger was actually completed January 1, 2018.

-On July 13, 2020, the university Board of Trustees announced plans to retire the Crusader nickname and the “Cappy” mascot following a 15-month long study.
-The university formally adopted “Capital Comets” as the new mascot name on September 30, 2021.
+On July 13, 2020, the university Board of Trustees announced plans to retire the Crusader nickname and the "Cappy" mascot following a 15-month-long study.
+The university formally adopted "Capital Comets" as the new mascot name on September 30, 2021.

 Academics

 Capital is accredited by the Higher Learning Commission.
 It has more than 60 majors and 51 minors to choose from.

-The academic buildings on campus include Battelle Hall, Ruff Learning Center, Troutman Hall, Kerns Religious Life Center, Huber-Spielman Hall, Conservatory of Music, and Renner Hall.
+The academic buildings on campus include Battelle Hall, Ruff Learning Center, Troutman Hall, Kerns Religious Life Center, Huber-Spielman Hall, Conservatory of Music, and Renner Hall as well as the Trinity Lutheran Seminary Complex.

 Capital University's ranking in the 2022 U.S. News & World Report edition of Best Colleges is Regional Universities Midwest, tied at #37.